Skip to contents

 What Is ctx?

-It contains the current timestamp, current bars, current features, current positions, cash, equity, and small helper functions for accessing those values.
-It is deliberately not the full dataset.
+ctx is the pulse context: the information packet ledgr gives your strategy at one decision time.
+It contains the current timestamp, current bars, current features, positions, cash, equity, and small helper functions for accessing those values.
+It is deliberately not the full future dataset.

 Expression Meaning at one pulse